ring-team/KarstNSim_Public/README.md

 If you want to make modifications to the input parameters, open the instructions.txt file and change options as needed.

+It is advised to use a 3D viewer software to visualize complex inputs and outputs (the viewer is not provided in the archive).

 <b>For any information </b>, please contact :
 * Augustin Gouy : augustin.gouy@univ-lorraine.fr
 * Pauline Collon : pauline.collon@univ-lorraine.fr